At least 2 dead after tornadoes touch down in central US

 The Bald Knob storm was part of the same system that produced a wall cloud near Mayflower, Arkansas, which was hit in 2014 by a tornado with winds approaching 200 mph.
 The storm crossed Interstate 40 between Little Rock and Conway, but there were no reports that a funnel cloud touched down.

 The Storm Prediction Center had warned that some of Tuesday’s storms would track over long distances.
-The Arkansas storm held together for more than 100 miles, though it did not produce tornadoes over its entire path.
+The Arkansas storm held together for more than 100 miles, though it did not produce tornadoes.

 The Missouri Department of Transportation closed Interstate 55 in both directions because of storm damage in Perryville.

 Drivers stopped along U.S. 60 east of Springfield, Missouri, according to the Wright County Sheriff’s Office.
-Reports filed with the National Weather Service said the thunderstorm dropped hail the size of half dollars.
+The storm system pelted some areas with large hailstones, including some the size of baseballs in central Illinois.

 Forecaster Ariel Cohen, who raised Tuesday’s threat level in a midday update, said sunshine warmed the region and roiled the atmosphere ahead of an approaching cold front.
-The threat is expected to shift into the southeastern states Wednesday.
+The threat is expected to shift to the Southeastern U.S. on Wednesday.

 Strong winds elsewhere in the Plains spread wildfires in Texas.
 Four homes were destroyed near Tulia, about 50 miles south of Amarillo, before firefighters beat back the flames.
 Texas A&M Forest Service spokesman Phillip Truitt said the fire prompted the evacuation of almost 1,200 homes.